casebenton/certificate-revocation-analysis/README.md

 3. Unzip the certificate files and place their contents in a single, unified file.
 Unzip with `gzip -u *.gz`, then unify the files with `cat *.json > certificates.json`.
 You can then delete all files except for `certificates.json`.
+(If you're using the sample file, then just unzip it and rename it as `certificates.json`).

 ### Part B: Determining CRL Revocations
+0. Set `get_CRL_revocations` as the working directory.
+This folder contains all scripts for Part B.

 1. Extract the CRL distribution points using the `extract_crls.py` script.
 This script will output three files: a file of all certificates which have listed CRLs(`certs_using_crl.json`), a file of all certificates which do not list a CRL(`certs_without_crl.json`),